 Green synthesis of ultrathin edge-activated foam-like carbon nitride nanosheets for enhanced photocatalytic performance under visible light irradiation

-Fabrication of few-layered polymeric carbon nitride (PCN) photocatalyst has attracted increasing attention due to its substantial enhancement of the photocatalytic performance.
-A green strategy for synthesis of ultrathin PCN nanosheets with integration of high-efficiency and enriched active edges with minimizing chemicals and energy input is overwhelmingly required and still challenging.
-Herein, we report a green, cost-effective and template-free synthesis approach for ultrathin foam-like PCN nanosheets with enriched active sites in wet atmosphere via “three-in-one” strategy.
-This strategy relies on coupling of melem segments polymerization with condensed layers delamination by water molecules and introducing of new termial groups solely in one-pot without any other additives.
-The obtained melem-derived PCN (MFCN-wet) shows high loosen and extremely light characteristic with formation of ultrathin few-layers.
-Furthermore, it exhibits high specific surface area and pore volume.
-Most importantly, enrich active sites with fast charge carrier transfer drastically enhance the hydrogen evolution rate and rhodamine B (RhB) degradation with high stability under visible light irradiation compared with that as-synthesized materials in nitrogen and air atmosphere.
-Such a sustanaible strategy would pave new opportunities for further environmental and energy applications.
+Fabrication of few-layered polymeric carbon nitride (PCN) photocatalysts have attracted increasing attention owing to their substantial enhancement of the photocatalytic performance.
+A green strategy for the synthesis of ultrathin PCN nanosheets with integration of high-efficiency and enriched active edges using minimimal chemicals and energy input is overwhelmingly required and is still challenging.
+Herein, we report a green, cost-effective and template-free synthesis approach for ultrathin foam-like PCN nanosheets with enriched active sites in a wet atmosphere via a “three-in-one” strategy.
+This strategy relies on coupling of melem segments, polymerization with condensed layers, delamination by water molecules, and introduction of new terminal groups entirely in one-pot without any other additives.
+The obtained melem-derived PCN (MFCN-wet) shows highly loose and extremely light characteristics with the formation of ultrathin few-layers.
+Furthermore, it exhibits a high specific surface area and pore volume.
+Most importantly, the enriched active sites with fast charge carrier transfer drastically enhance the hydrogen evolution rate and rhodamine B (RhB) degradation with a high stability under visible light irradiation, compared with that of the as-synthesized materials in nitrogen and air atmospheres.
+This sustainable strategy could provide new opportunities for further environmental and energy applications.